sacha-l/collectables-ethdenver-workshop/core/traits.md

 This trait always inherits from the `frame_system::Config` which defines all the core types in your runtime, like:

-* `AccountId`: The type representing a user address.
+* `T::AccountId`: The type representing a user address.
-* `BlockNumber`: The type representing a block number.
+* `T::BlockNumber`: The type representing a block number.
 * etc...

 These traits allows your runtime to be **generic**, which means that you can easily change the fundamental types in your blockchain, and things will still work.